hero

 3. none of the above, the given todo file is used to construct a tree file name (todo/<label>.nw)

-The orthologer can also be used to map new fasta files to an existing project or OrthoDB (orthomapper).
+The orthologer can also be used to map new fasta files to an existing project or OrthoDB (orthomapper.sh).

-In any case, the configuration file generated (orthomapper_conf.sh) may require some editing, in particular the BUSCO related parameters.
+The orthomapper configuration file (orthomapper_conf.sh) may require some editing, in particular the BUSCO related parameters.

 Variable Description